 In 1970, the April 22 designation of a national Earth Day resulted in massive national demonstrations for the environment and by the end of the year, it had spawned a bi-partisan creation of the United States Environmental Protection Agency and the passage of the Clean Air, Clean Water, and the Endangered Species Acts.
 The interest and cooperation did not stop at the national level.
 Denis Hayes built on the national Earth Day planning and went on to found the even larger “Earth Day Network” which was expanded to over 180 nations and garnered the endorsement of the General Assembly of the United Nations.
 The International Mother Earth Day still remains the earth’s largest secular celebration.

 Under President Jimmy Carter, Denis Hayes would later become the head of the Solar Energy Research Institute (1977) (now, National Renewable Energy Laboratory) By 2016 the Federal appropriations for renewable energy resources reflected the national attention to the environment with increased appropriations in solar energy, wind energy, biomass, and biorefinery systems, hydrogen technology, geothermal technology, and water power.
-Today, those initiative continue to struggle forward.
+Today, those initiatives continue to struggle forward.
+[Yesterday, April 21, 2020 the price of oil fell below 0.]
 We still continue to celebrate but our memories don’t always find partners in our actions.

 Mary’s reflections in Seed Thoughts